saltysoup/a3-bootcamp-ce/Day2/inference-with-jetstream-on-gke/README.md

 > In this lab, you will learn how to deploy open LLMs (Gemma specifically) for serving with TPUs on GKE.

+Use the existing GKE clusters below

+For Inference with vLLM on GKE, use cluster l4andvllm in region asia-southeast1 and cluster h100onvllm in region us-east5 For Inference with JetStream and TPUs on GKE, use cluster tpu-cluster-netherlands in region europe-west4

 ## Prerequisites

 This lab assumes you already have two GKE clusters up and running with TPU v5e accelerators.